 When your mediation session finishes, you will receive copies of the Agreement to Mediate and any written agreements you have worked out.
 In the case of a parenting plan modification, we provide you with step-by-step instructions for how to file your agreement with the court as an addendum to your current parenting plan.

 Please set aside four hours for this mediation session.
 If more time is needed, you can request another session.
 New fees would apply to a second session.

 In a facilitative mediation, all parties are in one room together with two trained mediators helping them work toward a mutually agreeable solution.
 The clients represent themselves, although an attorney or third party may be present to observe with consent from both parties.
 An attorney may support their client with legal advice during breaks.

 Facilitative mediation does not fulfill court requirements unless a Judge or Commissioner makes an exception.
-PCCDR does not file in court.
+CDR does not file in court.

 Examples of Facilitative Mediation include Parenting Plan Modifications, Landlord/Tenant disputes, and Dissolutions.

 Attorneys support their clients in the mediation session by listening and observing but do not actively represent them.
 When they need to give legal advice, they may request a break or a caucus to have private conversations with their client.
 After the initial stages, when options are being explored and details are being worked out for an agreement, the Attorneys may contribute and are often very helpful.

 When the opposing party has legal representation but that counsel is not present, the Rules of Professional Conduct limit the ability of the attorney to speak with the opposing party.

 Attorney’s role when not present in the mediation room: